asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 many tasks is it currently running.
 Each is worth points and the node with the most points is selected to run the task.
 If the scheduler does not find a suitable node, the task is not schedule and gets marked as pending.
 The scheduler is not responsible for running tasks just picking the nodes to run them.
 A task is normally a Pod/container.

+#### The controller manager

+If one is running cluster on a supported public cloud platform such as `AWS, Azure, GCP, or Linode` your control plane will be running a cloud controller manager.
+Its job is to facilitate integrations with cloud services, such as instances , load-balancers, and storage.
+For example if your app asks for an internet facing load-balancer the cloud controller manager provisions a load-balancer from your cloud and connects it to your app.

+#### Control plane summary

+`Kubernetes control plane nodes are servers that run the cluster's control plane services`.
+These services are the brains of the cluster where all the control and scheduling decisions happen.
+Behind the scenes, these services include the API server, the cluster store, scheduler and the specialised controllers.

+`The API server is the front end into the control plane and all instructions and communication pass through it.
+By default it exposes a RESTful endpoint on port 443.`

+#### Worker nodes

+Nodes are servers that are the workers of a Kubernetes cluster, at a high level they do three things

+1. Watch the API server for new work assignments
+2. Execute the new work assignments
+3. Report back to the control plane

+`containerd is the container supervisor and runtime logic stripped out from docker engine.
+It was donated to the CNCF by Docker Inc, and has a lot of community support.
+Other CRI container runtimes also exist.`

 ##### The Kubelet